 If you’ve always wanted to be a zero-waste hero in the kitchen, then allow us to introduce you to Melbourne’s first-ever kitchen library.

 Based at Carlton’s Neighbourhood Learning Centre, the Carlton Kitchen Library is basically a Narnia-like walk-in-pantry for foodies, stocking over 300 kitchen appliances and cooking items.
 Not only will you be winning at reusing and recycling, but you can also tick off expanding your multicultural cooking repertoire, too.
 For example, there's an injera maker, a ravioli mould, and an ice cream machine.

-The Carlton Kitchen Library is open Tuesdays 3pm to 6pm and Fridays 9:30am to 12:30pm.
-Memberships start from $20 via their website.
+The Carlton Kitchen Library is currently only offering a delivery service only on Fridays between 9am and noon.
+Memberships start from $20 via the website.